Garmin Forerunner 255 vs Forerunner 265 — which is the right running watch for you?

 The Forerunner 265 is the newer of the two watches, released on March 2, 2023.
 The Forerunner 265 costs $449/£429 and comes in two versions, the Forerunner 265, which has a 1.3-inch display, and the Forerunner 265S, which has a 1.1-inch display.
 The watch is available now from Garmin directly and from third-party retailers.

 The Garmin Forerunner 255 also comes in two different sizes — 1.1 inches (the Forerunner 255S) and 1.3 inches (the Forerunner 255); both cost the same.
-The Forerunner 255 also comes with the option to store music, or not.
-The Forerunner 255 without music costs $349/£299, and the Forerunner 255 Music costs $399/£349.
-It’s likely that the Forerunner 255 will be discounted now the newer watch has been released.
+The Forerunner 255 also comes with the option to store music, or not (music storage comes standard on the 265).
+The Forerunner 255 without music has a launch price of $349/£299, and the Forerunner 255 Music launched at $399/£349.
+However, it's likely that the Forerunner 255 will be discounted now.

 Winner: Garmin Forerunner 255 — if you’re on a budget, the older watch is definitely likely to be a lot more affordable.
 Even when brand new, the Forerunner 265 retails at around $100 more than the Forerunner 255.